alexanderrich/exploration_consumption/doc/journal/paper.md

 determined when they reached the ninth and later work periods.

-To make this delay intuitive, participants were shown a work queue at the bottom of the screen that contained eight tasks.
+To make this delay intuitive, participants were shown a work queue at the bottom of the screen that contained eight tasks (see the bottom of Figure {@fig:exp2tasks}c).
 In the Delayed condition, upon making a choice a new slider or video task icon was added to the right of the queue, and then the leftmost task on the queue was performed and removed.
 In the Immediate condition, participants were still shown the cue, but upon adding an icon to the right of the queue that outcome was performed immediately.
 This